hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 ---
 name: lab-exercise-1
-# 👩‍💻 Lab Exercise 1: Terraform Basics
+# 👩‍💻 Lab Exercise: Terraform Basics
 <br><br>
 Click on the link below to visit the HashiCorp training lab: